Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in MLB play, he ranks 51st in batting average, 35th in on-base percentage, and 23rd in slugging.
+- Among qualifying hitters in baseball, he ranks 53rd in batting average, 35th in on-base percentage, and 27th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.